indigo-dc/deep-qcg-client/README.md

 ### Get details about an existing job

-The following example, demostrates how to get details about an already created job:
+The following example demonstrates how to get details about an already created job:

 ```
 Job job = qcg.getJob("id");